 Children are often held back from telling anyone about their experience either by threats, a feeling that nothing can change their situation, that they may be partly to blame for the situation or that they should be able to deal with it themselves.

 Parents, carers and agencies need to be alert to any changes in behaviour such as refusing to attend school or a particular place or activity, becoming anxious in public places and crowds and becoming withdrawn and isolated.
-The DfE have produced 'Advice for parents and carers on cyberbullying'.
+See Preventing Bullying Guidance (GOV.UK).

 Any change in behaviour which indicates fear or anxiety may be a potential indicator of bullying.
 Children may also choose to avoid locations and events which they had previously enjoyed - changes in attitude towards schools or organised activities are particularly significant.